Esoteric Foundations of Physics

 Imaginary Physics (pdf, 70p, 550k).
 Version 2: May 24, 2013.
 Archived on viXra.

 This paper goes back to the very fundamentals, the ontology of imaginary and complex numbers, and starts from there.
 The argument derives the esoteric model on the basis of physical and mathematical principles alone, while illuminating a variety of scientific mysteries along the way.
 It corrects and advances the scientific content in my earlier papers without resort to esoteric content.
 While a full understanding of this material becomes possible only when philosophical aspects are brought to bear, the physical/mathematical argument supports itself as presented here.
-Version two brings minor corrections and extensions along with a redesign.

 Framework for Unification of Physics (pdf, 29p, 400k).
 Version 2: Oct 15, 2010.